 If you have been noticing a bit of smelly breath when your cat comes to greet you or they seem to be less interested in their food, it is probably time for them to have their teeth looked at.
 Dental disease affects most cats at some point in their life and is quite commonly found in younger cats.
 A dental check involves a methodical examination of the mouth and oral cavity in a calm and cat-friendly way.
 This complimentary check gives us the opportunity to see what kinds of dental disease are likely to be present and to explain what it is that happens during our Comprehensive Oral Health Assessment and Treatment.
 Keep in mind that not all cats develop smelly breath and a dental check is a really great way to monitor the progress of your cat’s dental health.

 We value our nurses and their knowledge and feel they have an important role to play in your cat’s life.
-The following nurse consultations are £25 for 20 minutes of time dedicated to you and your cat's needs.
+We are pleased to be able to offer the following consultations for you:

 Has it been a while since your feline friend last had a check-up?
 Did you know that the first two years of a cat’s life are roughly equal to the first 25 of a human’s and that each additional year is around 4 ‘cat years’?
 If you are only visiting the vet once a year, it is quite a long time for your cat to go without having had a health check.
 Visiting once every 6 months is a good way to keep track of your cat’s health and to detect potential issues before they become a problem.